Vagrant

 Installation

-For a simple example all you need is Vagrant and VirtualBox.
+For a simple example all you need is Vagrant and Virtualbox.
 Follow the installation instructions for your Operating System as this obviously varies.

 Environment Variable configuration